Unity-Technologies/com.unity.perception/README.md

 [Quick Installation Instructions](com.unity.perception/Documentation~/SetupSteps.md)

-[Perception Tutorial](com.unity.perception/Documentation~/Tutorial/TUTORIAL.md): Detailed steps from installing Unity Editor, to creating your first Perception project and generating large-scale synthetic datasets by leveraging the power of Unity Simulation.
+[Perception Tutorial](com.unity.perception/Documentation~/Tutorial/TUTORIAL.md): Detailed instructions covering every step from installing Unity Editor, to creating your first Perception project and generating large-scale synthetic datasets by leveraging the power of Unity Simulation.

-[Perception manual](com.unity.perception/Documentation~/index.md): Sample projects and documentation of the SDK.
+[Perception Manual](com.unity.perception/Documentation~/index.md): Sample projects and documentation of the SDK.

 ## Local development
 The repository includes two projects for local development in `TestProjects` folder, one set up for HDRP and the other for URP.